Job outlooks for Paramedical occupations

 What are the Main Trends Affecting Employment?

-- Population growth and a steadily aging population are expected to increase the need for emergency medical care services, supporting job prospects in this occupation
+- Population growth and aging are expected to increase the need for emergency medical care services, supporting job prospects in this occupation

 - Overall public sector funding for emergency services in local areas